 I love the look of industrial-inspired kitchen and home shelving!
 I am really enjoying the shelves I put in the pantry of the #1905Cottage.
+Check out this Industrial Spice Rack.

 This month one of the themes we could choose from was Kitchen Organization.
 I knew I wanted to make a spice rack that goes along with the industrial feel of the shelves.